imr-framework/pypulseq/README.md

 ```

 ## 📢 Pulse sequence development in your browser!
-`pypulseq` enables you to design pulse sequences in your browser! 👏 Here's how:
+Design pulse sequences using `pypulseq` in your browser!
+Check out the [Lightning-start ⚡][lightning-start] section to
-1. Create a new Google Colab notebook
-2. Run `!pip install pypulseq`
-3. PyPulseq is now installed and can be imported as `import pypulseq`! 👏
+learn how!

 ---
 ## [Relevant literature][scholar-citations] (reverse chronological)